-BRITISH Sugar profits fell by over 15% in the year to September 12, according to preliminary results published by parent company Associated British Foods this week.
+BRITISH Sugar profits fell by over 15% in the year to 12 September, according to this weeks preliminary results from parent Associated British Foods.

 The milling and baking division was adversely affected by the poor 1997 harvest and surplus capacity.

 The animal feed division, which includes J Bibby, KW Agriculture and Trident Feeds, suffered from the continuing after effects of the BSE crisis and financial pressure on farmers.